primiano/perfetto-docs/docs/analysis/trace-processor.md

 ## Creating derived events

-TIP: To see how to add to add a new annotation to trace processor, see the checklist [here]()
+TIP: To see how to add to add a new annotation to trace processor, see the checklist [here]().

 This feature allows creation of new events (slices and counters) from the data in the trace.
 These events can then be displayed in the UI tracks as if they were part of the trace itself.